torrentpier/torrentpier/README.md

 ## 🐂 About TorrentPier

 TorrentPier — bull-powered BitTorrent tracker engine, written in php.
-High speed, simple modification, high load architecture, built-in support for alternative compiled announcers (Ocelot, XBT).
+High speed, simple modification, high load architecture.
 In addition, we have very helpful [official support forum](https://torrentpier.com), where among other things it is possible to test the live demo, get any support and download modifications for engine.